 Hi.
 I’m David Wyatt, a researcher living in London.
 My work sits at the intersection of sociology, criminology and science and technology studies.
 I’m interested in the minutiae of everyday practices and the interactions between everyday work and broader organisational, political and economic infrastructures.

 My PhD research, completed at the University of Exeter under the supervision of Professor Christine Hauskeller and Dr Dana Wilson-Kovacs, considered these areas by looking at the everyday practices of Crime Scene Examiners (CSEs) in the British Police.
 I explored how CSEs are trained to identify, collect and process items of forensic potential at crime scenes, the skills and expertise required to do this job and how these practices sit in the wider work of using science in contemporary policing.
 You can find out more about my research and ongoing projects in this area on the forensic practices tab.

-As a teacher, I am a Fellow of the Higher Education Academy and I lead on the KCL’s Masters of Public Health (MPH) module, Social Research Methods for Public Health.
-I also teach on the MPH module, Engaging Publics in Health Research: Theory, Politics and Practice, supervise MPH students’ dissertations and supervise undergraduate scholarly projects.
+As a teacher, I am a Fellow of the Higher Education Academy.
+Until October 2021, I was module lead on the KCL’s Masters of Public Health (MPH) module, Social Research Methods for Public Health.
+I also teach on the MPH module, Engaging Publics in Health Research: Theory, Politics and Practice, supervise PhD students, supervise MPH/MSc students’ dissertations and supervise undergraduate scholarly projects.
 I provide professional training in qualitative research methods through the National Institute for Health Research Biomedical Research Centre at Guy’s and St Thomas’ Foundation Trust and King’s College London.
 Between 2016 and 2018, I coordinated the ESRC LISS-DTP Postgraduate Summer School entitled, Doing Social Science Research in Healthcare Settings.
 I also guest lecture at UCL on the Master’s module, Social Theory and the Study of Contemporary Social Problems.